Inter-Professional Studies in Health - Disability and Rehab Northern Ireland

 As an engaged and active participant in this program, you will have the opportunity to develop:

-• An understanding of the collaborative roles of health, rehabilitation and educational professionals (speech language pathologists, occupational therapists and physical therapists including teachers, psychologists) in assessment, management and educational needs of children with disabilities
+• An understanding of the collaborative roles of health, rehabilitation and educational professionals including: speech language pathologists, occupational therapists and physical therapists, as well as teachers and psychologists in assessment, management and educational needs of children with disabilities

 • An understanding of policy development and educational history (including disability and special needs policy and services) within the social and cultural context of Northern Ireland